alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ### Section 2.2: Turing safe haven set-up

-The following applies only to tier 2 or tier 3 challenges (see [section 2.1](#section-21-data-governance-and-challenge-overview)).

 The original data is hosted on a server at the Alan Turing Institute.
 You will not have access to that data server.

-A copy of the data is available in a read-only file volume inside a [Windows Azure environment](https://azure.microsoft.com/en-gb/overview/what-is-azure/).
+A copy of the data is available inside a [Windows Azure environment](https://azure.microsoft.com/en-gb/overview/what-is-azure/).

 The Azure environment also contains a Unix data science VM, which can only be accessed from the dashboard.

 :arrow_right: Your laptop

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:arrow_right: Turing DSG Wi-Fi
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:arrow_right: Turing Guest Wi-Fi

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:arrow_right: Windows remote desktop (multi-factor authentication required)